 In the spirit of Alan James’ eclectic musical tastes and his ability to foster exciting artistic collaborations, we are particularly interested in receiving applications which explore English folk music in the context of cross-genre or cross-art form collaborations and explorations.

 Every residency is unique with each artist needing a slightly different mix of the below, or even something not listed.
 The residency aims to support you to explore and create new work, and your application should reflect what you need to do to achieve this.

 Applications are open to ALL artists from ALL genres

-All creative residencies must be started and completed between 1 September and 31 March the following year.
+All creative residencies must be started and completed between July 19 and February 20 the following year.
 Some artists have taken six months to think and then produce their work, and others spend a week working solely on one thing.

 Previous bursary awardees have gone on to develop their R & D work further to produce material for recording and performance, including Rowan Rheingans’ Dispatches on the Red Dress; Sam Sweeney’s Made in the Great War (show/album); Ben Nicholl’s Kings of the South Seas (show/album); Lisa Knapp’s Hunt the Hare (album); and Tom Moore and Archie Churchill Moss’ Laguna (album).

 Please see the news page for more information on our current bursary applicants

 For more information please contact: